orcfax/datum-demo-opshin/README.md

 > Note: If the script has already been run once and a Bip32 pass phrase file
 > exists the command will output the phrase and the associated wallet addresses
 > without overwriting anything.
 This can be helpful to remind yourself of the
-> addresses that you're working with. (do not run the script in public on
+> addresses that you're working with. (do not run the script in public or on
 > mainnet!)
 >
 > The generate script should create a `.wallet` folder within the repository.
 If